 - On the first two Saturdays of each session, MITY offers free seminars from esteemed speakers about topics related to parenting a bright and motivated child.

-- Families are invited to visit classrooms on the third Saturday.
+- Families are invited to visit classrooms during the final 15 minutes of each class period on the third Saturday.

 - Specific course information will be given by the teacher during the session.
 Parents are encouraged to discuss class content and activities with their child.

 "Excellent speakers; I feel better equipped and empowered to advocate for my child." - 2023 Parent

 November 4: Building Relationships And Self-Efficacy Skills To Support Academic Success, Dr. Melissa Malen